COHRINT/et-ddf/python/ros_wrapper/README.md

 ## Architecture Overview

-The `offset_etddf` package provides a wrapper around the `offest` ET-DDF library, as well as the tools to manage, convert, and move sensor, and between-agent messages through the system.
+The `etddf_ros` package provides a wrapper around the `etddf` ET-DDF library, as well as the tools to manage, convert, and move sensor, and between-agent messages through the system.

 Below is a block diagram of a high-level view of the system: